MartinHjelm/MartinHjelm.github.io/_posts/2016-05-25-Concatenating files horizontally.md

     paste file1.csv file2.csv | column  > X.txt

-If we want to remove the , ; \t or other that usually separates csv files we can tell column to create a table separated by a single space.
+If we want to remove the , ; \t or anuy other character that usually separates csv files we can tell _column_ to create a table separated by white space.
 Suppose the data in our csv files are separated by ; we can do

      paste file1.csv file2.csv | column -s ';' -t > X.txt